phiresky/sqlite-zstd/README.md

     -   The compressed column may only contain `blob` or `text` data, depending on the affinity of the declared data type (e.g. `VARCHAR(10)` is fine, but `int` is not).
     -   The primary key must not be null for any row, otherwise updating may not work as expected
     -   sqlite3_changes() will return 0 for modifying queries ([see here](https://sqlite.org/c3ref/changes.html)).
+    -   The SQLite streaming blob reading API will be somewhat useless since the blob is fully copied into memory anyways.

 -   `zstd_incremental_maintenance(duration_seconds: float, db_load: float)`